jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

   TypeError: list expected at most 1 argument, got 4

-* :ref:`TypeError` is raised because the list_ constructor_ expects one argument but I gave four in the test.
+* :ref:`TypeError` is raised because the `list<https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_ constructor_ expects one argument but I gave four in the test.
 I am not following the signature for making lists
-* a constructor_ is a :ref:`function<functions>` that is used to make an instance of a :ref:`class <classes>`.
-The list_ constructor_ takes an iterable_ as input
 * An iterable_ is an object with items I can go over one by one in a loop - tuples_, `lists <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_, sets_ and :ref:`dictionaries` are iterable_

 green: make it pass